Polycystic ovaries, hormone imbalance and irregular periods are telltale signs and symptoms of polycystic ovary syndrome. Find out about treatments.

 Polycystic ovary syndrome (PCOS) is a problem with hormones that happens during the reproductive years.
 If you have PCOS, you may not have periods very often.
 Or you may have periods that last many days.
 You may also have too much of a hormone called androgen in your body.

 With PCOS, many small sacs of fluid develop along the outer edge of the ovary.
 These are called cysts.
 The small fluid-filled cysts contain immature eggs.
 These are called follicles.
 The follicles fail to regularly release eggs.

 The exact cause of PCOS is unknown.
-Early diagnosis and treatment along with weight loss may reduce the risk of long-term complications such as type 2 diabetes and heart disease.
+Early diagnosis and treatment along with weight loss may lower the risk of long-term complications such as type 2 diabetes and heart disease.

-Signs and symptoms of PCOS vary.
-A diagnosis of PCOS is made when you experience at least two of these signs:
+The symptoms of PCOS vary.
+A diagnosis of PCOS is made when you have at least two of these:

-See your doctor if you have concerns about your menstrual periods, if you're experiencing infertility or if you have signs of excess androgen such as worsening hirsutism, acne and male-pattern baldness.
+See your health care provider if you're worried about your periods, if you're having trouble getting pregnant, or if you have signs of excess androgen.
+These might include new hair growth on your face and body, acne and male-pattern baldness.

 The exact cause of PCOS isn't known.
 Factors that might play a role include:

 Insulin resistance.
 Insulin is a hormone that the pancreas makes.
 It allows cells to use sugar, your body's primary energy supply.
 If cells become resistant to the action of insulin, then blood sugar levels can go up.
 This can cause your body to make more insulin to try to bring down the blood sugar level.

 Too much insulin might cause your body to make too much of the male hormone androgen.
 You could have trouble with ovulation, the process where eggs are released from the ovary.

 One sign of insulin resistance is dark, velvety patches of skin on the lower part of the neck, armpits, groin or under the breasts.
 A bigger appetite and weight gain may be other signs.